 The options menu also contains the Open in Desktop button, so you can access the Review Link directly from the MediaSilo desktop app.
 If you’re already on the desktop app, then you will see Open in Browser instead.
 To download the desktop app for Mac or Windows, please click here.

 If a file has multiple versions, click the blue V button at the top of the page to select different versions.

 The comments section will display comments for whichever version is currently selected.
 You can make comments on the latest version, but you cannot comment on older versions.

 If you have access to a project in a MediaSilo workspace, then you can make comments on a file directly, without creating a Review Link.
 Just open the file and click the blue Review Mode button in the top right.
 This launches a review screen with all your commenting and annotation tools.

 To view and make comments in Review Mode, you must have commenting permission in a project.
 If you don’t see the Review Mode button, please ask a project owner or workspace administrator to assign you a role with commenting permission.

 Who Can See My In-Project Comments?

-If your workflow requires a private review session, you can create a review link and turn on the toggle “On this link only.”
-This way, comments made in the review link are only visible to people with access to the review link, and comments made in the review link will not appear in your MediaSilo project when you enter Review Mode.
+If your workflow requires a private review session instead, you can create a Review Link where comments are only visible within the link itself.
+When creating the link, just turn on the toggle “On this link only.”
+When the toggle is on, any comments made within the link are only visible to people with access to the link.
+The comments will not appear in Review Mode.